-One interim futility analysis will be performed by an independent DMC.
-The analysis will occur after 100 PFS events have been observed.
+The interim efficacy analysis will be conducted after approximately 100 PFS events have occurred.
+This analysis will be based on the PFS endpoint and will be for futility only.
 The DMC will be instructed to recommend the study be stopped for futility if the observed hazard ratio for PFS (as calculated using a stratified Cox proportional hazards model) is greater than 0.95.